 This form of FPL has only been reported in one individual in the medical literature.
 The reported symptoms include partial lipodystrophy, severe insulin resistance, fatty liver, acanthosis nigricans, and diabetes.

 FPL is caused by mutations of specific genes.
-Five genes that cause FPL have been identified including the the LMNA gene, which causes FPL2, Dunnigan variety; the PPARG gene, which causes FPL3; the PLIN1 gene, which causes FPL4; the AKT2 gene, which cases FPL5; and the CIDEC gene, which causes autosomal recessive FPL.
+So far, mutations in five genes that cause FPL have been identified including the LMNA gene, which causes FPL2, Dunnigan variety; the PPARG gene, which causes FPL3; the PLIN1 gene, which causes FPL4; the AKT2 gene, which cases FPL5; and the CIDEC gene, which causes autosomal recessive FPL.
 The gene that causes FPL1, Kobberling variety has not been identified.
 Some individuals with FPL do not have mutations in any of these genes, suggesting that additional, as yet unidentified genes can cause the disorder.